 I looked up and read these words: "The place of no reprieve."
-I realized that we were at the gates of Hell.
+I realized that we were at the gates of hell.
 The guide led me all around this horrible place.
-At regular distances, bronze portals, like the first, overlooked precipitous descents; on each was an inscription, such as: "Depart from Me, you cursed, into everlasting fire which was prepared for the devil and his angels" (Matt.
+At regular distances, bronze portals, like the first, overlooked precipitous descents; on each was an inscription, such as "Depart from Me, you cursed, into everlasting fire which was prepared for the devil and his angels" (Matt.
 25:41).

-Suddenly the guide turned to me.
+Suddenly, the guide turned to me.
 Upset and startled, he motioned to me to step aside.
 "Look!" he said.

-I looked up in terror and saw in the distance someone racing down the path at an uncontrollable speed.
+I looked up in terror and saw in the distance, someone racing down the path at an uncontrollable speed.
 I kept my eyes on him, trying to identify him, and as he got closer, I recognized him as one of my boys.
 His disheveled hair was partly standing upright on his head and partly tossed back by the wind.
 His arms were outstretched as though he were thrashing the water in an attempt to stay afloat.
 He wanted to stop but could not.
 Tripping on the protruding stones, he kept falling even faster.
-"Let's help him, let's stop him," I shouted, holding out my hands in a vain effort to restrain him.
+"Let's help him; let's stop him," I shouted, holding out my hands in a vain effort to restrain him.

 "Leave him alone," the guide replied.

 "Don't you know how terrible God's vengeance is?
-Do you think you can restrain one who is fleeing from His just wrath?"
+Do you think you can restrain one who is fleeing from his just wrath?"

-Meanwhile, the youth had turned his fiery gaze backward in an attempt to see if God's wrath were still pursuing him.
+Meanwhile, the youth had turned his fiery gaze backward in an attempt to see if God's wrath was still pursuing him.
 The next moment, he fell tumbling to the bottom of the ravine and crashed against the bronze portal as though he could find no better refuge in his flight.

 "Why was he looking backward in terror?"
 I asked.

-"Because God's wrath will pierce Hell's gates to reach and torment him even in the midst of fire!"
+"Because God's wrath will pierce hell's gates to reach and torment him even in the midst of fire!"

 As the boy crashed into the portal, it sprang open with a roar, and instantly a thousand inner portals opened with a deafening clamor as if struck by a body that had been propelled by an invisible, most violent, irresistible gale.
 As these bronze doors — one behind the other, though at a considerable distance from each other — remained momentarily open, I saw far into the distance something like furnace jaws spouting fiery balls the moment the youth hurtled into it.
 As swiftly as they had opened, the portals then clanged shut again.
 I tried to jot down the name of that unfortunate lad, but the guide restrained me.
 "Wait," he ordered.
 "Watch!"

 Three other boys of ours, screaming in terror and with arms outstretched, were rolling down one behind the other like massive rocks.
 I recognized them as they too crashed against the portal.
-In that split second, it sprang open and so did the other thousand.
-The three lads were sucked into that endless corridor amid a long-drawn, fading, infernal echo, and then the portals clanged shut again.
-At intervals, many other lads came tumbling down after them.
+In that split second, it sprang open, and so did the other thousand.
+The three boys were sucked into that endless corridor amid a long-drawn, fading, infernal echo, and then the portals clanged shut again.
+At intervals, many other boys came tumbling down after them.
 I saw one unlucky boy being pushed down the slope by an evil companion.
 Others fell singly or with others, arm in arm or side by side.
 Each of them bore the name of his sin on his forehead.
 I kept calling to them as they hurtled down, but they did not hear me.
-Again the portals would open thunderously and slam shut with a rumble.
+Again, the portals would open thunderously and slam shut with a rumble.
 Then, dead silence!